One of the joys that I get in doing this show, well, joy is the wrong word.

 Nobody knew that need existed.

-Somebody just figured out that maybe somebody wants this thing that I have.
+Somebody just figured out that maybe somebody wants this thing that I have, and people do want it.

-This is the pure raw Economy.
+This is the pure raw economy.

-This is capitalism in its purest form, and there is nothing but good out of what happens on a site like this.
+And there is nothing but good out of what happens on a site like this.

-I'm Mark Belling sitting in for Russian Black.
+I'm Mark Belling sitting in for Rush Limbaugh.

-Mark Belling in for Rush Limbaugh.
+Mark Bellingham for Rush Limbaugh.

 Let's go to some calls.